hatdropper1977/john.soban.ski/content/faulkner-humpty-ai.md

 The other knights watched their brother, but none ventured forth to help the torn and anguished man who knew, even while Humpty was dying, that for hours now the sacrifice and anguish were in vain (pg.
 105).
 And then, not before long, that was all.
 Or rather, not all, since there is no all, no finish; it not the blow we suffer from but the tedious repercussive anti-climax of it, the rubbishy aftermath to clear away from the very threshold of despair (pg.
 121).
 Humpty was no more.

-Mrs. Dumpty walked up to the knight who was standing over Humpty’s remains in front of the tali gray rocky wall with the bricks all plastered and fastened together with concrete for forty-three summers because when the king was a boy his father had believed that a wall-less castle invited barbarians and that having walls and moats was always safer (pg.
+Mrs. Dumpty walked up to the knight who was standing over Humpty’s remains in front of the tall gray rocky wall with the bricks all plastered and fastened together with concrete for forty-three summers because when the king was a boy his father had believed that a wall-less castle invited barbarians and that having walls and moats was always safer (pg.
 3).
 She then said, “He was to die; I know that, knew that, as soon as first I came upon his shattered shell (pg.
 120).
 But don’t you worry.
 I think that in time the Humpty Dumptys are going to conquer the western hemisphere.
 Of course it won’t be in our time and of course as they spread towards the poles their oval shapes will flatten out like the rabbits and the birds do, so they won’t show up so sharp against the flat terrain.
 But it will still be Humpty Dumpty; and so in a few thousand years, I regard you will also have sprung from the loins of Gargantuan Chickens.
 Now I just want to say one thing more.
 It was inevitable that all of the King’s horses and all the King's men could not put Humpty together again, so do not worry too much about it."

 “I can put him together,” Quentin said, quickly, at once, immediately; “I can I can put him together,” he said. *I can put him together he thought*, panting in the cold air, the iron England dark: *I can.
 I can!
 I can put him together!
 I can put him together!*
 (pg.
 303).

-The End
+**The End**

 ## Bibliography
 Faulkner, William.
 Absalom, Absalom! the Corrected Text.
 Vintage Internat, 1990.